kylejschulz/kylejschulz/README.md

 ### A little about me:

-A little about me:
+- Currently a Software Developer looking for work
-Currently a Software Developer looking for work
+- Former field biolgist, working on eradicating the Asian long-horned beetle
-Former field biolgist, working on eradicating the Asian long-horned beetle Use he/him pronouns
+- Use he/him pronouns
-Currently learning Docker
+- Currently learning Docker
-Schedule some time to chat over coffee or pair program on Calendly
+- Schedule some time to chat over coffee or pair program on Calendly
 <hr>

 ### I enjoy coding with: